Youth Bird Drawing Contest 2019

 You must include a submission form with your entry.
-Download the form here (PDF).
+Download entry form here (PDF)

 Entries will be judged based on: 1) Depicting one of the three contest birds, 2) depicting the bird chosen in a habitat natural to that bird, 3) Demonstrating the artistic expression of the student.

 Submissions are due by April 30.
 To submit your entry, you can:

 Mail submissions to Tahoma Audubon, 2917 Morrison Road W, University Place, WA 98466

 Drop off submissions at the Tacoma Nature Center, 1919 S Tyler St, Tacoma, WA 98405

 After the contest, you can pick up your artwork at the Tahoma Audubon office.
 Artwork will not be returned via mail.